-This has changed now.
-Microsoft Project Professional 2016 offers the new feature Resource Engagements.
+This changed with Microsoft Project Professional 2016 or Project Online.

+Starting with these versions, the tool has offered the new feature Resource Engagements.
 The feature is only available in combination with Project Online or Project Server.
-It acts as a communication channel between project managers and team leaders when coordinating the team members working on projects.
+It acts as a direct communication channel between project managers and team leaders when coordinating the team members working on projects.

 Please note: Are you already familiar with earlier versions of Microsoft Project?
 The new feature Resource Engagements replaces the hitherto existing Resource Plans.